sharkdp/purescript-flare/README.md

 The main design-criterion of this library is ease of use.

 - [Tutorial](http://david-peter.de/articles/flare/) - Introduction with many examples
+- [Try Flare](try.purescript.org/?backend=flare) - Write and compile Flare UIs in your browser
 - [Talk](https://www.youtube.com/watch?v=iTSosG7vUyI) - A talk I gave about Flare and FlareCheck at LambdaConf 2016
 - [Tests](http://sharkdp.github.io/purescript-flare/) - A lot of additional examples
-- [Try Flare](http://sharkdp.github.io/try-flare/): Write Flare UIs in an online editor
 - [Quick start](https://github.com/sharkdp/flare-example) - Start a new Flare project
 - [Module documentation](http://pursuit.purescript.org/packages/purescript-flare/)